What is a blister?

 - Atopic dermatitis

-- Pemphigus (a rare, blistering skin disease that often occurs in middle-aged and older adults)
+- A rare, blistering skin disease that often occurs in middle-aged and older adults (pemphigus)

-- Pemphigoid (a blistering autoimmune disorder, more common in older adults)
+- A blistering autoimmune disorder that is more common in older adults (pemphigoid)

-- Viral infections (including chickenpox and herpes zoster)
+- Viral infections such as chickenpox and herpes zoster

 How are blisters treated?